DuncanRae/PhishCounter/README.md

 ## Setup and Installation

-This setup requires a Ubuntu Linux server to host the APache server and the pages needed.
-This tutorial won't cover the setup of the server itself, but assumes the server us up and running and had ports 80 and 443 exposed to the internet.
+This setup requires an Ubuntu Linux instance to host the Apache server and the pages needed.
+This tutorial won't cover the setup of the server itself, but assumes the server is up and running and has ports 80 and 443 exposed to the internet.
 The config all happens via SSH.

 ## Prerequisites

-- A domain name pointed to your server.
+- A domain name you can create a record in that points to this server.
 - A server running Ubuntu.
 - Basic knowledge of terminal commands.